Middle East · Bilingual EN/AR · 6 markets

 Bilingual is non-negotiable

-Gulf digital advertising spend is projected at roughly USD $12 billion in 2026, growing at double-digit CAGR driven primarily by Saudi Arabia's Vision 2030 investment cycle and UAE's diversification beyond hydrocarbons.
-Saudi Arabia specifically is on track to become the largest Gulf digital market by spend through the late 2020s.
+GCC digital advertising spend is estimated at roughly USD $13.58 billion in 2025 (Market Research Future), with industry forecasts pointing to ~$27 billion by 2035 at around 7.1% CAGR, driven primarily by Saudi Arabia's Vision 2030 investment cycle and the UAE's diversification beyond hydrocarbons.
+Saudi Arabia leads the regional advertising market with roughly a third of Middle East ad spend share.
 Google holds dominant search share across all six markets (above 95% in most Gulf countries), with YouTube as a secondary consideration given its enormous penetration across Gulf audiences.
 Arabic-first search behaviour dominates Saudi consumer queries; UAE and Qatar run meaningfully more English-language search due to expatriate population mixes.

 Arabic as the primary language for Gulf SEO

 For most Gulf consumer-facing businesses, the primary language for search is Arabic, not English.
-Saudi consumer queries run roughly 70–80% Arabic-language; UAE consumer queries closer to 50/50 given the expatriate population; Qatar and Kuwait sit between these poles.
+Saudi consumer queries run approximately 95% Arabic-language (IstiZada Saudi search research, 2024), reflecting that ~88% of Saudi residents are native Arabic speakers per Ethnologue; UAE consumer queries are closer to 50/50 given the expatriate population mix (UAE has ~88% expatriate residents); Qatar and Kuwait sit between these poles.
 Business-to-business and professional services queries skew more English in all Gulf markets.
 The practical implication: SEO engagements targeting Gulf consumer audiences need genuine Arabic content production, not machine translation. hreflang across ar-SA, ar-AE, ar-QA, ar-KW variants is table stakes.
 Arabic keyword research is a discipline of its own because Arabic search behaviour differs from English search behaviour in ways that affect query selection and content depth.

 The GCC regulatory map